 Soon thereafter, Antiochus formed an alliance with Philip of Macedonia to attack Egypt and retrieve Phoenicia and Southern Syria from Egypt.
 The famous Jewish historian, Josephus, states that a large number of Jews joined Antiochus in this campaign.
 Verse 14 describes this.
 Again, you should try to carefully read each verse from your Bible as this outline of history is laid before you.

 Seleucus IV had no heir, so his younger brother (Epiphanes or Antiochus IV) won control of the kingdom by flattery (“flatteries”) and deceit.
-As the next verse states, this man was an extremely “vile,” contemptible person and his aid, Eumenes, did come to assist him.
-Rawlinson states that “Antiochus [Epiphanes], assisted by Eumenes, drives out Heliodorus, and obtains the throne, B.C.
-176, he astonishes his subjects by an affectation of Roman manners and good-natured profuseness [flatteries]” (vs. 21).
+As the next verse states, this man was an extremely “vile,” contemptible person and his aid, Eumenes, did come to assist him (vs. 21).
+Rawlinson states that “Antiochus [Epiphanes], assisted by Eumenes, drives out Heliodorus, and obtains the throne, BC 176.
+He astonishes his subjects by an affectation of Roman manners…[and] good-natured profuseness [flatteries]” (p.
+225).

 The next verse pictures an effort by Antiochus Epiphanes to remove the Jewish High Priest (“prince of the covenant”).
 Antiochus’ purpose was to install someone who would be loyal to him.
 Some misunderstand the term “prince of the covenant” to be a reference to Christ.
 However, it is not (vs. 22).

 The next three verses are an insight into Antiochus’ character and manner.
 He started with a small group of supporters, yet through flattery and deceit he slipped into greater power and secured greater numbers of followers.
 Although his ancestors granted favor to the Jews, he swept into Lower Egypt and Galilee, thereby alienating the Jews.
-Rawlinson states that the Jews “were driven to desperation by the mad project of this self-willed monarch” and “Threatened with war by the ministers of Ptolemy Philometor [the then king of the south], who claim Coele-Syria and Palestine as the dowry of Cleopatra, the late queen-mother, Antiochus marches against Egypt” (pp. 255-256, 277-278).
+Rawlinson states that the Jews “were driven to desperation by the mad project of this self-willed monarch” and “Threatened with war by the ministers of Ptolemy Philometor [the then king of the south], who claim Coele-Syria and Palestine as the dowry of Cleopatra, the late queen-mother, Antiochus marches against Egypt…” (p.
+225).

 The Roman commander, Popillius, brought his fleet of ships to attack Antiochus.
 Popillius secured surrender on his own terms, which included leaving Egypt after returning Cyprus to Egypt.
 This caused Antiochus, once again, to vent his anger against Judea (the Jews) as he was returning to Antioch.
 This “indignation against the holy covenant” offered favor to any Jews who would renounce their beliefs and practices (vs. 30).

-Antiochus dispatched troops to Palestine one year later, in 167 B.C., with terrible results for all who fell in his path.
-He destroyed the Temple and its sanctuary—doing away with the daily sacrifice (described in Daniel 8:11, 24), while setting up an image, the abomination of desolation, directly on the altar of the Temple—thus defiling it, or making it desolate!
-(There are those who attempt to portray this verse as having been fulfilled at the time the Dome of the Rock was built on the Temple site, over eight centuries later, in the seventh century A.D.
+Antiochus dispatched troops to Palestine one year later, in 167 BC, with terrible results for all who fell in his path.
+He destroyed the Temple and its sanctuary—doing away with the daily sacrifice, while setting up an image, a “type” (forerunning parallel event) of the “abomination of desolation” (Dan.
+11:31; Matt.
+24:15; Mark 13:14), directly on the altar of the Temple—thus defiling it, or making it desolate!
+There are those who attempt to portray this verse as having been fulfilled at the time the Dome of the Rock was built on the Temple site, over eight centuries later, in the seventh century AD.
 For this to be true, all of the verses that have been explained to this point would require some other equally plausible explanation to “work” with the precision we have seen every step of the way thus far.
-This would also apply to all the verses that follow verse 31.)
-Antiochus Epiphanes placed the “abomination that makes desolate” in the Temple in 167 B.C. (vs. 31).
+Antiochus Epiphanes placed the “abomination that makes desolate” in the Temple in 167 BC (vs. 31).

-Antiochus’ prophetic fulfillment of this verse is a great “type” of a latter day fulfillment to occur in our time.
+Antiochus’ prophetic fulfillment of this verse is a great type of a latter day fulfillment to occur in our time.
 Luke 21:20 makes plain that Jerusalem will be left in “desolation” by “armies” that will “surround” and destroy it.
-The gravity of this prophecy will be addressed in more detail at the end of the booklet.
-However, it is important for the reader to recognize that God often uses duality to show the world, through prior similar events, exactly what He intends to do again—to repeat—usually in a far greater way, in the future.
+It is important for the reader to recognize that God often uses duality to show the world, through prior similar events, exactly what He intends to do again—to repeat—usually in a far greater way, in the future.

 This is an absolutely vital key to understanding the meaning of all Bible prophecy!